Recol/DLSS-Updater/README.md

 2. Extract the downloaded folder.
 3. Navigate to the `dist/DLSS_Updater` directory.
 4. Run the `DLSS_Updater.exe` executable.
-5. Follow the instructions in the terminal.
+5. The program will now boot.

 ## Chocolatey